andrew/ultimate-awesome/README.md

 - [awesome-tcb](https://github.com/CloudKits/awesome-tcb) - AWESOME of Tencent Cloud Base 😎.
 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
-With repository stars⭐ and forks🍴.
 - [awesome-video-prediction](https://github.com/dadadadawjb/awesome-video-prediction) - A curated list of awesome video prediction papers.
 - [favorites-links](https://github.com/damoclesgil/favorites-links) - ⭐️ My Awesome Favorites List.
 - [awesome-bitclout](https://github.com/davidshq/awesome-bitclout) - A collection of resources relating to the blockchain social network BitClout.